unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### Awaiting feeds

-Feeds are directly awaitable, so to get the data currently held in the feed, this is useful when you want to use the current value in a command, etc. You can await it in the following manner:
+Feeds are directly awaitable, so to get the data currently held in the feed, the feed needs to be awaited.
+This is useful when you want to use the current value in a method, for example:

 ```csharp
 public IFeed<CurrentCount> CurrentCount => ...